The Project

 Homepage

-The homepage features a product grid with 39 products across 24 categories (8 top-level + 16 subcategories).
+The homepage features 39 products across 24 categories (8 top-level + 16 subcategories).
 Products can be searched with autocomplete, sorted by price/name/rating, and filtered by price range and stock availability.

 Product Detail & Variants